-

 Year 4: Current Issues in Childhood and Adolescence

-The fourth year focuses on current issues in the lives of children and adolescents, focussing on cutting-edge topics and phenomena and building on the knowledge gained in the previous three years.
+The fourth year focuses on current issues in the lives of children and adolescents, focussing on cutting-edge topics such as modern children’s culture, children’s rights and policy, and critical disability studies, building on the knowledge gained in the previous three years.
 This year builds on existing study skills, expands the student’s existing theoretical framework, enables students to specialise and guides them through an extended research project.

 In year 4, students will: